swift-serverless/aws-lambda-swift-sprinter/README.md

 ## Parametrized calls / Automation

 Can pass values to your `make` command either before or after the call like below.
-This will fit better in a script per example to setup continuous integration in your project.
+This will fit better in a script per example to set up continuous integration in your project.

 ### Before `make`